Heat kernel based community detection: Finding small conductance communities with diffusions

 \textbf{The heat kernel diffusion.} Another instance of the same framework is the heat kernel diffusion~\cite{chung2007-pagerank-heat,chung2009local}.
 It simply replaces the weights $\alpha_k$ with $t^k/k!$:

 While it was known that estimating $\vh$ gave rise to a similar type of local Cheeger inequality~\cite{chung2009local}; until Chung and Simpson's Monte Carlo approach~\cite{chung2013solving}, no methods were known to estimate this quantity efficiently.
 Our new algorithm is a deterministic approach that is more suitable for comparing the properties of the diffusions.
-It terminates after exploring $\frac{2Ne^t}{\eps}$ edges (Theorem~\ref{thm:work}), where $N$ is a parameter that grows slowly with $\eps$.
+It terminates after exploring $\frac{2Ne^t}{\eps}$ edges (Theorem~\ref{thm:work}), where $N$ is a parameter that grows slowly\footnote{Since the original publication of this work we have proven an upperbound on $N$ in terms of $\eps$ and $t$~\cite{kloster2016graph}.} with $\eps$.

 \textbf{Heat kernels compared to PageRank.} These different sets of coefficients simply assign different levels of importance to walks of varying lengths: the heat kernel coefficients $\tfrac{t^k}{k!}$ decay much more quickly than $\alpha^k$, and so the heat kernel more heavily weights shorter walks in the overall sum (depicted in Figure \ref{fig:weights}).
 This property, in turn, will have important consequences when we study these methods in large graphs in Section~\ref{sec:experiments}.